 Handling a complaint like this

-Your customer will need to make a complaint to you first so that you have the opportunity to put things right.
+We only look at complaints you've had an opportunity to look into first.
 If the consumer is unhappy with your decision, or you don't respond to them within the time limits, they can come to us.

 Find out more about how to resolve a complaint.